hagerrady13/hagerrady13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year MSc student of Computing Science at University of Alberta, supervised by Matthew Taylor at the [RLAI](http://rlai.ualberta.ca/) lab, affiliated with [AMII](https://www.amii.ca/).
-My research interests are representation learning, reinforcement learning and machine learning with a focus on building general-purpose AI agents.
+I am a second-year MSc student of Computing Science at University of Alberta, supervised by Matthew Taylor at the [RLAI](http://rlai.ualberta.ca/) lab, affiliated with [AMII](https://www.amii.ca/).
+My research interests are reinforcement learning and machine learning with a current focus on offline and off-policy learning.
 My previous research experience in computer vision and deep learning.

 Education
 ======
 * MSc (Research) in Computing Science
 University of Alberta, Canada, <em>September 2019 - present</em>
 Advisor: [Matthew Taylor](https://eecs.wsu.edu/~taylorm/)
-Research Areas: Reinforcement learning, representation learning
+Research Areas: Offline/Batch RL, off-policy RL
 * BSc in Computer Engineering
 The American University in Cairo, Egypt, <em>2012 - 2017</em>
 Advisor: [Mohamed N. Mostafa](https://www.aucegypt.edu/fac/mohamedmoustafa)